-Unfortunately, you will not be able to appeal against the High Court’s use of its revisionary powers.
-Unless Parliament amends the law on this issue in the future, the decision of the High Court in a criminal revision case is final.
+Unfortunately, you will not be able to appeal against the General Division of the High Court’s use of its revisionary powers.

 How Do I File a Criminal Revision Application?

 To commence your application, you will need to submit a completed Petition for Revision form and supporting affidavit through the eLitigation website.
-The Petition for Revision form can be found as Form 70 in the Schedule of the Criminal Procedure Rules 2018.
+The Petition for Revision form can be found as Form 70 (for decisions in criminal proceedings) or Form 71 (for decisions in CCDC) in the Schedule of the Criminal Procedure Rules 2018.

 Since only licensed law firms can subscribe to eLitigation, your lawyer will likely be able to submit your documents for you if you are represented.
 If you do not wish to hire a lawyer, you can make a physical visit to the LawNet & CrimsonLogic Service Bureau to file your application.

 If cost is a concern, you may apply for the Criminal Legal Aid Scheme (CLAS) through the Law Society’s website.
 This scheme allows eligible applicants to obtain legal representation at a subsidised rate.

 If your CLAS application is successful, you will be assigned a lawyer who will then be able to advise you on how you should proceed with your case, including whether a criminal revision is suitable for you.
 Should this be so, your assigned lawyer will likely have access to the eLitigation website to submit the requisite documents on your behalf.

 Once you’ve filed the criminal revision application, the General Division of the High Court will inform you of your hearing date via post, email, or both.
 You may then be directed to attend court and explain your case where the judge will decide whether to grant or dismiss your application.